-- Requires the Department to participate in FDLE's Applicant Fingerprint Retention and Notification Program and requires security, private investigation and recovery industry licensees to submit fingerprints and pay retention fees for the state and federal fingerprint retention programs; - Removes the residency requirement for security industry licensure; - Provides that the qualifying training required for concealed weapon license holders in Florida must include a live fire demonstration by the trainee in the physical presence of the trainer; - Replaces notice by publication requirements with a requirement to send notice by regular mail for the suspension or revocation of concealed weapons licenses if the licensee cannot be personally served or notice by certified mail is returned undeliverable; - Removes the notarization requirement for concealed weapon license renewals and requires applications be submitted under oath and under penalty of perjury; and, - Provides that tax collectors who are providing concealed weapon license services may print and furnish a renewal license to a concealed weapon license holder who submits a renewal application at the tax collector's office.
+- Requires the Department to participate in FDLE's Applicant Fingerprint Retention and Notification Program and requires security, private investigation and recovery industry licensees to submit fingerprints and pay retention fees for the state and federal fingerprint retention programs; - Removes the residency requirement for security industry licensure; - Provides that the qualifying training required for concealed weapon license holders in Florida must include a live fire demonstration by the trainee in the physical presence of the trainer; - Replaces notice by publication requirements with a requirement to send notice by regular mail for the suspension or revocation of concealed weapons licenses if the licensee cannot be personally served or notice by certified mail is returned undeliverable; - Removes the notarization requirement for concealed weapon license renewals and requires applications be submitted under oath and under penalty of perjury; and, - Provides that approved tax collectors may print and furnish a renewal license to a concealed weapon license holder who submits a renewal application at the tax collector's office. - Reduces the fees for concealed weapon licenses to \$60 for the initial license and \$50 for the renewal.